nickserv/danamccurdy.com/_posts/2017-03-31-the-most-important-moment.md

   - life
 image: 'http://i.imgur.com/G5vWd7U.jpg'
 ---
-This
+THIS
-is the most important moment
+is the Most Important Moment
 of your life.

 Embrace it!

 Let go of your past,
+forget the future,
-release your hold on the future, and dive into presence, right now.
+and dive into presence,
+RIGHT NOW.